-We promote sound labor and human rights practices and expect all portfolio companies to provide adequate solutions for human health and safety in their operations.
+We promote sound labour and human rights practices and expect all portfolio companies to provide adequate solutions for human health and safety in their operations.
 We also expect companies to address these issues in their supply chain through a comprehensive, transparent and responsible supply chain management program.

 We use company meetings and visits, as well as dialogue with management and board directors to raise and discuss social risks and opportunities that are relevant to the company and its sector.
+We participate in relevant collaborative initiatives such as Advance to engage with portfolio holdings in scope.